max-dw-i/myfyrio/README.md

 - Sensitivity levels

-There are 3 sensitivity levels: high, middle, low.
-If you choose the high level, you will get the most similar images.
+There are 5 sensitivity levels.
+If you choose the 'Very High' level, you will get the most similar images.
 The lower level is, the more chances are to get false positives.

 - Image width, height filtering